ShivCharanSharma/Mini-Projects/Hello/README.md

    **./app**

 ### Creating Documentation using Doxygen
-    To create documentation using Doxygen install it and then run command from project directory where DoxiConf file located:
+    To create documentation using Doxygen install it.
+    And then run command from project directory where DoxiConf file located:

    **doxygen DoxiConf**